-On what side of the bed you sleep?
+- On what side of the bed do you sleep?

-Do you have any carpets?
+- Do you have any carpets?
 Where?
-What color or patterns they are?
+What color or patterns are they?

 This list of questions, however, is not exhaustive.
 It represents only guessing of what kind of questions the officer will bring up to you.
 Try to imagine if you were an interviewing officer, what answers would you like to get?